Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 # Releases

 ## Release 2.0.11
+- SQL Query Results can be exported to Excel (no Excel required)
+- Clipboard CSV content can be exported to Excel (no Excel required)
 - Reverse direction of edge (connector, dependency, association, information flow, SysML Item Flow)
 - Unused references deleted (no functional implication)
 - Implementation documentation added